AverageRoi/AverageRoi/README.md

 # Hi, I'm Rodrigo

-I make music and code things I wish already existed.

 I'm a student from Madrid.
-Most of the things here started because I wanted a tool, couldn't find one that did exactly what I wanted, and decided to make it.
+I make music and build things with code, mostly when I have a reason to.

 ### A few things I've built